 Everything in Portugal moves slower and in a relaxed fashion.

 Even the locals can be heard saying, "Yes I know we said 15:00, but it's only 16:00, we're on Portuguese time!"

 It can be a little (or a lot) frustrating when you need things done quite quickly and you seemingly aren't getting anywhere.
 Even more mundane daily tasks can seem to take longer than they should, like going to the grocery store or supermarket.

-Ok, truth be told, t's not British punctuality but it isn't all bad.
+Ok, truth be told, it's not British punctuality but it isn't all bad.
 There are good things about being laid back.
-Everyone is always up for helping you for example if you don't have enough money to get the bus they will let you in, or if you are missing a document in the bank they will let you send it later but still let you do whatever you went to do.
+Everyone is always up for helping you.
+For example if you don't have enough money to get the bus they will let you in, or if you are missing a document in the bank they will let you send it later but still let you do whatever you want to do.

 This one is no secret!